 Millions of Americans wonder, “Why are jobs so scarce in the United States?”
 Yet, you can find the headquarters of top global companies strewn around the country.
-The problem, though, isn’t in the lack of jobs.
-Even with the large volume of applicants, 6.2 million job openings stay vacant.
+The problem isn’t in the lack of jobs.
+Even with the large volume of applicants, 6.2 million jobs stay vacant.
 Since the labor market mismatch puzzles employment specialists, they urge job seekers and employers alike to rethink their tactics to prevent job search mistakes.

 Post-Recession Labor Market Mismatch

 The Great Recession brought massive negative impacts in the economy and to the daily lives of Americans.
 One of the worst effects of the event is the huge loss of job opportunities, which extended even after the end of recession in June 2009.
 The 18-month decline, longest in US history, recorded the highest unemployment rate since the Great Depression, with 89 million workers put out of jobs.

 Sad to say, joblessness rates are still not ideal even after the economy has shown growth.
 Trading Economics says 7.1 million people are still without a job in the United States.
 This group represents the current 4.4 percent unemployment rate.
 Though the number is smaller than 2009’s epic meltdown, experts see frustrating mismatches between vacancies and applications.
 They defined the mix-ups as interest and skills mismatches, with both showing a wasted potential to improve the status of the US labor force.

 This drawback comes from job seekers’ inattention to vacancies and recruiters’ impossible demands on applicants.
 Labor market mismatch ensues in two ways:

 - Interest mismatch – This occurs when job hunters ignore current offers to find other posts that suit their fancy.

 - Skills mismatch – This happens when bosses look for rare skills in applicants.